 Open-case computers provide optimal airflow and temperature control.
 Still, closed-case computers protect their internal components from getting coated in debris, spills, and other issues that could ruin the setup.

-If you choose an open-case computer, ensure you keep it clean by wiping it down regularly.
+If you choose an open-case computer, keep it clean by wiping it down regularly.

-Building a computer might seem like a daunting task, but it can be rather rewarding.
+Building a computer might seem daunting, but it can be rather rewarding.
 The best way to make a top-notch gaming PC is to take time to wait for deals, extended warranties, and more.

 Rushing the process can lead to ongoing compatibility issues or missed opportunities to improve the setup.